Wine for Christmas starters, brunches & canapés

 - for red wine drinkers, a fruiter red such as a Cru Beaujolais would be best

-- if serving with creamy sauces you need a more rounded wine like a Sémillon, a Chenin Blanc or an oaked Chardonnay.
+- serving vegetables with creamy sauces in which case you should look to a more rounded wine like a Sémillon, a Chenin Blanc or an oaked Chardonnay.

 Smoked salmon often features at Christmas as breakfast, a starter or in canapés.
 It's not an easy food to match given the oiliness of the fish and the smoky flavours.
 What is required is a medium-bodied wine to match the weight of the dish and a wine high in acidity to freshen the palate:

-- So try champagne - especially if eating smoked salmon with scrambled eggs and
+- So try champagne or English Sparkling Wine especially if eating smoked salmon with scrambled eggs and

-Bacon can be tricky to pair with wine due to its saltiness
+Bacon can also be tricky to pair with wine due to its saltiness

 - red wine drinkers should try an aged Left Bank Bordeaux - it needs to be aged so that the tannins of the Cabernet Sauvignon have softened because salt and tannins do not go well together